markjacksonfishing/katacoda/secure/secure-psp-introduction/step4.md

 Prior to PSP definition, we need to enable it.
 To do so, edit the file `kube-apiserver.yaml`{{open}} .

-Change the following line
+Change line 18...

 ```
 - --enable-admission-plugins=NodeRestriction
 ```

-into this
+into this:

 ```
 - --enable-admission-plugins=NodeRestriction,PodSecurityPolicy